8 Clever Ways to Getting a Better Night’s Sleep

 There can be so many distractions when you try to go to sleep, especially if you share a room or sleep with your partner.
 There can be noise from traffic, flickering street lamps, the snores of your partner, and it can be a nightmare.

-The best thing to do if you find there are too many distractions for you to fall asleep instantly, is to block them all out.
-We’ve all become more aware about the importance of sleep over the last few years, and so you can bet that you can easily find decent (and affordable) eye masks and ear plugs in most stores to help you get a better night’s sleep.
+The best thing to do if you find there are too many distractions for you to fall asleep instantly is to block them all out.
+We’ve all become more aware of the importance of sleep over the last few years, and so you can bet that you can easily find decent (and affordable) eye masks and ear plugs in most stores to help you get a better night’s sleep.
 I personally like this mask and ear plugs… purchase them here by clicking on the images below:

 Most of us don’t spend nearly enough time relaxing, but relaxing before bed could be the answer to a long and peaceful sleep.
 Meditation and relaxation exercises, like those that focus on your breathing or relaxing your muscles, have been proven to lead to a better night’s sleep.

 Even things like having a warm bath before bed can help you feel more tired, and more rested when you wake up.
 Plus, it’s always nice to have a bit of ‘me time’ anyway, so there’s literally no downside to setting aside some time to relax.